 Alternative Treatment Options

 Depending on the extent of the cancer, patients may opt for non-invasive treatment options that focus on bolstering the immune system.
-In which case, patients may opt for alternative therapies, like:
+In which case, patients may opt for alternative therapies for liver cancer, like:

 These are often used in conjunction to enhance the effects.